AASports89/jscript-quiz-bowl/README.md

 Overall, this app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript while having mobile device capability.

-Below there is an acceptance criteria outlined to define the standards and expectations of this application:
+Located below there is an acceptance criteria outlined to define the standards and expectations of this application:

 ## Acceptance Criteria